KBotHub/KBotHub/README.md

 	  firebase.auth();
 	  // Get a reference to the storage service, which is used to create references in your storage bucket var storage = firebase.storage();
+	  // Initialize the FirebaseUI Widget using Firebase. var ui = new firebaseui.auth.AuthUI(firebase.auth());
 	</script>
 </body>
 </html>